Kambrian/HBTplus/README.md

 To submit to a batch queue, check `HBTjob_mpi.bsub`

 ## Output
 The outputs are in HDF5 format, which can be viewed with [HDFView](https://www.hdfgroup.org/products/java/hdfview/index.html) or any other HDF tools.
 In python, you can use [h5py](https://pypi.python.org/pypi/h5py) to read them directly.
+There are two types of files in the output:

+- SubSnap_*.hdf5: the subhalo catalogues.
+- SrcSnap_*.hdf5: source subhalo catalogues, only used for restarting HBT from an intermediate snapshot.
+Can be safely removed once the run has finished.

+Besides, the VER*.param records the version number of HBT used, as well as the parameter values used.

 ## Reference
 For now, please cite the original [HBT paper](http://adsabs.harvard.edu/abs/2012MNRAS.427.2437H) if you use HBT in your work.
 We will soon have another paper coming out describing the new implementation here.